M7S/dockbarx/README.md

 DockbarX is free software and is licensed under GPL3.

-## Install in Ubuntu 20.04+ from ppa
+## Install in Ubuntu 18.04+ from PPA
-The main DockbarX ppa is not maintained for the moment.
-You can use Xu Zhen's unofficial DockbarX ppa instead.
-To add the ppa and install the application in Ubuntu (and derivatives), use the following commands:
+The main DockbarX PPA is not maintained for the moment.
+You can use Xu Zhen's unofficial DockbarX PPA instead.
+To add the PPA and install the application in Ubuntu (and derivatives), use the following commands:

 ```
 sudo add-apt-repository ppa:xuzhen666/dockbarx